 Your support of us ‘kids’ was admirable.
 Your caring, even though we didn’t know it at the time, meant and means so much to us, your students of Skeena Secondary High School, in beautiful Terrace, British Columbia.
 Eh.

-So long, Mr. Hugh Power.
-And guess what?
+Thanks again, Mr. Hugh Power.
+Guess what?
 I typed this entire piece without looking at the keys.

 *PITAs: pains in the a–es